Featured Post

 Note

-1) There were a number of other Beanes in America before 1652 as well (https://www.houseofnames.com/beane-family-crest).
+1) There were a number of other Beans in America before 1652 as well (https://www.houseofnames.com/beane-family-crest).
 In the 1911 book by Jennings Cropper Wise "YE KINGDOME OF ACCAWMACKEOR THE EASTERN SHORE OF VIRGINIA IN THE SEVENTEENTH CENTURY", p.37, there is a William Beane listed as being present in 1623 (having arrived in 1618) in what is now Northampton County, VA.
 Northumberland county lies across the Chesapeake Bay from Northampton, much closer than Boston, MA where the "John and Sarah" docked.

 Although most online genealogies currently list this ship as the origin of our Beans, I have found no records directly linking the Scottish Boston William Bayne to St. Stephen's Parish, Northumberland, VA.
 It seems at least possible then, given the proximity, that our William Beane is really an English settler of the early Jamestown colony.